don4of4/intraplate-seismicity/README.md

   - If necessary, you might need to utilize the `#Magnitude conversion` section in order to standardize your data's magnitudes to Moment Magnitude.
   - That's it!
 Once you test and ensure yoru code runs smoothly, be sure to `git commit --all` and `git push` in order to save your work.
 You should do this via the command line (Terminal for Mac) or via the [Github Deskktop](https://desktop.github.com/) application.

+####How to modify a dataset
-3. To modify a dataset:
+To modify a dataset:
   - Find the dataset you wish to modify in the `/data/` directory.
   - Add the new dataset to this folder.
 For example, add NEIC_HM_2016.csv into the directory.
   - Go to the code (`import.R`) and modify the line of code `data.neic <- read.table("data/NEIC_HM_2016.csv", header = TRUE, sep = ",")`
     - Note that we are now pointing to NEIC_HM_2016.csv.
+    - For directions on how to navigate to `R import.R`, see the "Execution" section of the README
   - Open the new CSV and verify that the column names directly associate with last year's data
     - i.e. `c("emw","lon","lat","depth","y","m","d", "h", "m.1", "s", "mwsig", "nstar","comment")`
   - If they do not, simply manipulate the above line in order to match the new column format.
 For example, if "emw" is now listed last, simply re-order in order to reflect the change.